|

 finish coat as smooth as possible.
 For top quality work, apply a third coat of mud after the second coat has dried and been

-sanded.
 5. When the last coat of cement is dry, sand smooth.
-6. Fill all nail and screw dimples with at least

 one coat of joint compound.
 Sand the surface after each coat is dry.
-Use folded perforated tape on interior corners.

 Fold tape down the center to form a right angle.
 Tape designed for this purpose already has a crease down the middle.
 Then